jack2019-cb/chronos/docs/current_design/ISSUE2_EXPORT_400_FIX.md

 The export mechanism was working in the synchronous `feat/ebook-revert` branch but fails in the async `feat/B_Frontend_option2` architecture.
 The root cause is a **data format mismatch** between the `/api/ebook/generate` response and what the `/export` endpoint expects.

-**Decision**: Implement **Option 1** - Normalize response format at the source to use canonical envelope structure.
+**Decision**: Implement **Option 1 (Option A: Clean Break)** - Normalize response format at the source to use canonical envelope structure **without backwards compatibility support**.

-**Rationale**: Most robust, eliminates semantic gap at origin, prevents cascading issues downstream.
+**Rationale**:

+- Clean, maintainable code path
+- Single format expected throughout architecture
+- No fallback logic reduces cognitive load
+- No legacy field duplication
+- Branch is not yet shipped to production, so no compatibility debt to carry

 ---